svbatalov/xapers-ui/README.md

 ### Web UI for [Xapers](https://finestructure.net/xapers/) -- a personal journal article management system.

+#### Motivation
+Sometimes I like to read papers on my tablet while lying on coach.

 #### Features:
+* Access your papers database on any device in local network
 * Search database
 * Sort (desc/asc) by ID, Year, Relevance
 * Load document via browser